infiknighte/haskellProjectEulerSolves/README.md

-# Project Euler Solves
+# Project Euler Solutions in Haskell
-My solutions written in Haskell for the problems given by Project Euler
+Here are my solutions to Project Euler problems, all written in Haskell.
+This project is part of my journey to learn Haskell and improve my problem-solving skills along the way.